philipzhux/micro-compiler/README.md

 ## How the code is generated?

-My implementation highlights one concept I adopt: **everything is a SyntaxTreeNode**.
+My implementation highlights one central concept I adopt: **everything is a SyntaxTreeNode**.
 For primary like ``ID`` and ``INTLITERAL``, the corresponding ``SyntaxTreeNode`` is already created by the scanner.
 For types like expression and operation, they would be a node with left children and right children, and the leaves of the syntax tree must be primaries.

 ```C++
 class SyntaxTreeNode